-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The ancestry of the name Brightwell dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in either of the settlements named Brightwell in Berkshire or Suffolk, or in the place called Brightwell Baldwin in Oxfordshire.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Brightwell have been found, including Brightwell, Brightwelle, Britewell, Brihtwell, Brictewell, Brichtewell, Brichwell and many more.

 This web page shows only a small excerpt of our Brightwell research.
-Another 451 words (32 lines of text) covering the years 1086, 1205, 1221, 1273, 1439, 1500, 1675, 1787, 1806, 1811, 1811 and 1875 are included under the topic Early Brightwell History in all our PDF Extended History products.
+Another 451 words (32 lines of text) covering the years 1221, 1273, 1439, 1500, 1675, 1787, 1806, 1811, 1388 and 1390 are included under the topic Early Brightwell History in all our PDF Extended History products.

 Another 35 words (2 lines of text) are included under the topic Early Brightwell Notables in all our PDF Extended History products.

 Some of the Brightwell family moved to Ireland, but this topic is not covered in this excerpt.
 Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products.